alicja-ogonowska/showcaseApp/README.md

 create a new user, for example from Postman, or you can use an existing one.
 Doesn't really matter.) are stored in an environment config file and loaded via dotenv.

-You need to create .env file in the root of this project.
+You need to create .env file at the root of this project.
 It should have the following format:

 ```sh
 API_KEY={apiKey}